natario1/CameraView/README.md

 What to capture - either picture or video.
 This has a couple of consequences:

-- Sizing: capture and preview size are chosen among the available picture or video sizes, depending on the flag.
-When `picture`, we choose the max possible picture size and adapt the preview.
-When `video`, we respect the `videoQuality` choice and adapt the picture and the preview size.
+- Sizing: picture and preview size are chosen among the available picture or video sizes, depending on the flag.
+The picture size is chosen according to the given [size selector](#picture-size).
+  When `video`, in addition, we try to match the `videoQuality` aspect ratio.
 - Picture capturing: due to sizing behavior, capturing pictures in `video` mode might lead to inconsistent results.
 In this case it is encouraged to use `captureSnapshot` instead, which will capture preview frames.
 This is fast and thus works well with slower camera sensors.
 - Picture capturing: while recording a video, image capturing might work, but it is not guaranteed (it's device dependent)
 - Permission behavior: when requesting a `video` session, the record audio permission will be requested.
   If this is needed, the audio permission should be added to your manifest or the app will crash.

 ```java
 cameraView.setSessionType(SessionType.PICTURE);